Keruza3/Keruza3/README.md

 #### 🧠 Projects in Mind
 - Develop a personal website to serve as both a portfolio and an interactive resume.
+- Feelist – An emotional music app that transforms how users feel into personalized playlists, powered by GPT and irony.
+Built with Flask, React, and the OpenAI API.

 ---